uilicious/docs-v1.uilicious.com/cli/intro.md

    |-- ...
 ```

-Now we will import a folder consists test scripts from the command line like this:
+Now we will import a folder consists of 2 test scripts called `test_1` and `test_2` by using the command line like this:
 ```bash
 uilicious-cli -u john -p supersecretpassword import "Little Pet Store" "/home/user/name_of_test_directory/"
 ```